thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [01:02:43]
 **Bradley:**
-In your mind, you're going to be like, oh, man, it's unacceptable that I don't at least point this how.
+In your mind, you're going to be like, oh, man, it's unacceptable that I don't at least point this out.
 Right.
-Otherwise they'll discover that what I said here was incorrect because it doesn't apply all the time.
+Otherwise they'll discover that what I said here was incorrect because it doesn't apply all the time, 'cause there are edge cases I should point out to them.
 But that doesn't matter.
 You're also going to be tempted to use your most advanced prompt templates that get the highest accuracy results that are, quite frankly, impressive.

 [01:03:07]
 **Bradley:**